 We’ve done this for the last 10 years and we will continue doing it for another ten.
 We design and manufacture the highest quality Ninja Uniforms that can be found anywhere.

 Below you have 3 different styles of Ninja Uniforms to choose from.
-All are manufactured to our high standards and comes with a Certificate of Authenticity.
+All are manufactured to our high standards, while only the Professional Ninja Uniform comes with the Certificate of Authenticity.
 Click for more information on our Black Ninja Uniform, White Ninja Uniform, and for those looking for a complete package, the Professional Ninja Uniform is your answer.